Anglo Chinese School, Klang: Crest

-The crest of both the primary and secondary school bares a resemblance, with the motto being the only difference.
+The crest of both the primary and secondary school bears a resemblance, with the motto being the only difference.
 Each symbol found on the crest has its own meaning which reflects on the school and its core principles.

 School buildings

 In 2009, after the completion of a new canteen for the secondary students, the school was divided into a primary and secondary buildings with a steel gate between both.
 As such, the classes for each are kept separate from one another.

 Primary school

 There are 4 classes in each cohort at the primary school for students between standard 1 and standard 6.
 Since the school has two sessions: morning and afternoon, each classroom at the school is used by both sessions.
 There are 12 classrooms in total at primary school.
 Students are grouped according to academic achievement and placed in the following classes: